 If you’re on a tighter budget, a manual meat grinder is an awesome alternative.
 You’ll have to turn the hand crank yourself and use your muscles, so take that into consideration.
 Regardless, these models will get the job done.

-They’re also easier to store, since they’re smaller units.
+They’re also easier to store, as they’re smaller units.
 On top of that, they’re lightweight and much cheaper.

 Do you already have a stand mixer?
 If so, you can go the cheaper route and just get a stand-mixer attachment.
 They’re usually made of stainless steel, plastic, or both.
 Attach them to the mixer, turn it on, and pass the meat through the feeding chute.